JieunKwon/PL_SQL_Procedure_Function/README.md

 defalut is IN.

 • IN

-procedure must be called with a value for the parameter.
+Procedure must be called with a value for the parameter.

 Value cannot be changed

 • OUT

-procedure must be called with a variable for the parameter.
+Procedure must be called with a variable for the parameter.

 Changes to the parameter are seen by the user (i.e., call by reference)

 • IN OUT

-value can be sent, and changes to the parameter are seen by the user
+Value can be sent, and changes to the parameter are seen by the user